BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 Seven unicorn workers were used in dev environment in order to mitigate the slow asset issue.
 Now that it's fixed, we get similar performances with a webrick server to run one request.

 Using one worker is obviously better for memory usage as it uses about 7x less memory.
 That prevents swapping and speeds up the entire system.

-It is also better for Rails code reloading and caching.
-When you change a ruby file, Rails reloads this file which take an extra 2 seconds.
-When you change an asset file, Rails has to recompile the assets which takes another extra 2 seconds, on average.
-With multiple workers, each worker has to reload and recompile the first time you hit it after a change.
-So changing a file is likely to not only impact the next request you perform but also the subsequent requests that hit a worker that's out of date.
+It is also better for Rails code reloading and caching since having seven workers means that each worker will have to reload the code or recompile an asset when you perform a change.

 Here is a chart that demonstrates this problem using seven workers: